 We are currently monitoring oystercatcher breeding success at several locations in North Carolina.
 Cape Hatteras and Cape Lookout National Seashores comprise over 160 km of barrier island habitats and are monitored by the National Park Service.
 Audubon North Carolina monitors estuary islands in Ocracoke Inlet, off the west end of Ocracoke Island, and in the Cape Fear River region.
 The North Carolina Wildlife Resources Commission manages dredge islands in Oregon Inlet, located between Hatteras and Bodie Islands.
 Habitat in these locations consists of a combination of natural and man-made islands: some provide public access and human habitation, while others are closed to public use.

-The North Carolina Wildlife Resources Commission coordinates oystercatcher breeding surveys of the entire coast of North Carolina every three years, with previous surveys occurring in 2004, 2007, and 2010.
+The North Carolina Wildlife Resources Commission coordinates American Oystercatcher breeding surveys of the entire coast of North Carolina every three years, with previous surveys occurring in 2004, 2007, and 2010.
 For these surveys, all nesting pairs and single American Oystercatchers are counted.

 The North Carolina Wildlife Resources Commission performs non-breeding surveys in Back and Bogue Sounds, Carteret County.